 A Silver Commander at Assistant Chief Constable level, was also put in place to focus on the forces internal response, focusing and driving key issues such as resilience, welfare and resourcing etc.

-A Covid Recovery Board, chaired by the Deputy Chief Constable, has also been established to ensure the force can continue to operate, whilst also capturing and embedding the learning from covid as the force moves back to business as usual.
-This board is driven by 5 key workstreams;
+A Covid Recovery Board, chaired by the Deputy Chief Constable, was also established to ensure the force continued to operate, whilst also capturing and embedding the learning from Covid as the force moves back to business as usual.